 3. Pack Gluten Free Sunscreen

-The sun is shining all summer long, and many sunscreens contain gluten.
+The sun is shining all summer long, and sunscreen can contain gluten.
 While there is debate over whether gluten in sunscreen and lotions is absorbed through skin, there is no doubt that sunscreen remains on your hands after you apply it.
 Most people don’t wash their hands after applying sunscreen, and can ingest the gluten if eating with their hands.
 So, pack gluten free sunscreen for your kids.

 4. Safe Snacks & Lunch